-2 Waitlist dropout is removal from the waiting list due to the candidate being too sick to transplant.
+1 Waitlist dropout is removal from the waiting list due to the candidate being too sick to transplant.

-3 Model for End-Stage Liver Disease.
+2Model for End-Stage Liver Disease

-4 Pediatric End-Stage Liver Disease.
+3Pediatric End-Stage Liver Disease

-5 See OPTN Policy 9.5: Specific Standardized MELD or PELD Exceptions, Available at https://optn.transplant.hrsa.gov/.
+4See OPTN Policy 9.5: Specific Standardized MELD or PELD Exceptions, Available at https://optn.transplant.hrsa.gov/ candidate does not meet criteria for standardized exception, the request is considered by the review board.

-centers should consult this resource when considering MELD exception requests for adult candidates with the following diagnoses.
+This guidance replaces any independent criteria that OPTN regions used to request and approve exceptions, commonly referred to as "regional agreements."
+Review board members and transplant centers should consult this resource when considering MELD exception requests for adult candidates with the following diagnoses.

-The OPTN Liver and Intestinal Organ Transplantation Committee (hereafter, "the Committee") has developed guidance for adult MELD exceptions for Transplant Oncology Hepatocellular Carcinoma (HCC).
-This guidance document is intended to provide recommendations for the review board considering hepatic neoplasm HCC cases which are outside standard policy.
+The OPTN Liver and Intestinal Organ Transplantation Committee (hereafter, "the Committee") has developed guidance for adult MELD exceptions for Transplant Oncology.
+This guidance document is intended to provide recommendations for the review board considering hepatic neoplasm cases which are outside standard policy.

-Instructions for Submitting a Non-Standard Exception Request
+Instructions for Submitting a Non-Standard exception Request